sisihagen/website/content/en/blog/2019/10/rheinmetall-de-equip.md

 title: "Rheinmetall de-equip!"
 date: 2019-10-28
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "There is a lot going on at the German armaments company Rheinmetall: always new scandals, delicate takeover plans, broken business, pending court proceedings and protests."
-draft: false
 lang: en
 cover: "society"
 ---